 Students are required to provide a graphical/statistical calculator.
 Further guidelines will be given later in the year as to the particular model that will be used at Cadbury.

-- A minimum of 5 GCSEs 2 at grade B and 3 at grade C including English
+- A minimum of five GCSEs, two at grade 6 and three at grade 4, including English.

 - Please click here to see grades conversions in line with the new grading system.